detached/jdial/README.md

 A list of reserved application names can also be found on the [dial-multiscreen.org](http://www.dial-multiscreen.org/dial-registry/namespace-database) site.

-JDial has no dependencies to any library and can therefore integrated in every program and app.
+JDial has no dependencies to any library and can therefore be integrated in every program and app.

 # Dependency declaration